nmeri17/suphle-docs/src/docs/v1/templating/index.md

 }
 ```

-These bindings are then used in the templates as follows, respectively:
+These bindings are then used in the view templates:

 ```html